 You can maintain a healthy work-life balance with a few simple steps to gain more time:

-- Prioritize taks — meaning, don’t do everything at once.
-Separate out urgent, important, and non-time sensitive tasks.
+- Prioritize tasks — meaning, don’t do everything at once.
+Separate out urgent, important, and non-time-sensitive tasks.

 - Stick to your plotted work and personal hours.
 Create a realistic deadline for tasks, and make it a habit to give your schedule regular glances so you won’t get sidetracked.
 Block out times for appointments that can’t be changed or pushed back.

 - Make technology your friend; use task management apps like Todoist or OmniFocus to help you stick to your schedules.